DMW2151/msls-pytorch-dcgan/docs/gan-blog/markdown/infra.md

 Table: *Table 1.2 Comparative Performance of GPU and HPU instances*
 </details>

 Tests were all conducted with `batch_size` at 256, for certain models and machines this is *definitely* a bottleneck, but at a minimum it provides a consistent baseline.
-Model parameters tested were one of three configurations, `Naive-64`, `Clamps-64`, or `Safe-128`.  `Naive-64` parameters were taken directly from the DCGAN paper and (partially) from PyTorch's own documentation on generative models. `Clamps-64` parameters were deliberately set to ensure the model didn't collapse.
+Model parameters tested were one of two configurations, `Clamps-64`, or `Safe-128`.
+There was also a 3rd set, `Naive-64`, whose parameters were taken directly from the DCGAN paper and (partially) from PyTorch's own documentation on generative models. `Clamps-64` parameters were deliberately set to ensure the model didn't collapse.
 This meant having millions more parameters in the generator than the model *really* should have given images of this size.
 The `Safe-128` parameter set was designed to have approximately the same size as `Clamps-64`, favor the generator, and have *roughly* the same size/performance as `Clamps-64`, but on images 4x as large.
 Relevant parameters displayed below.

 <details>
 <summary><strong>Table 1.3 Comparative Model Sizes &mdash; Trainable Elements Across All Parameters &mdash; Click to Expand</strong></summary>